NESA: Relational Neuro-Symbolic Static Program Analysis: Analysis Policy Language

 \subsection{Syntax}

-The essential of a static analysis problem is to compute a specific relation depicting desired program properties.
-As demonstrated in~\cref{subsubsec:approach}, a static analysis problem can be decomposed into several sub-problems targeting simpler properties.
-Utilizing the relations depicting the properties targeted in the sub-problems, we can derive the desired property to achieve the original analysis goal.

-Based on the above insight, we adopt Datalog as our analysis policy language that supports the users in specifying the problem decomposition.
-The syntax of the analysis policy language is formulated in Figure~\ref{fig:syntax}.
-Specifically, \emph{an analysis policy is a set of Datalog rules that solve a specific static analysis problem via divide-by-conquer.} Each Datalog rule derives a specific relation in its \emph{head} (i.e., its left hand), namely an \emph{intensional relation}, from the relations in its \emph{body} (i.e., its right hand).
-Unlike traditional Datalog programs, we introduce \emph{symbolic} and \emph{neural} relations depicting syntactic and semantic program properties, respectively, which can only appear in the body of a rule.
-An \emph{output relation} is defined as a relation that does not occur within the body of any rule in the analysis policy except within rules that derive the relation itself.
-Actually, it indicates the program property targeted in the original static analysis problem.
-Since most common program properties can be formulated by unary and binary relations, we only permit unary and binary relations in the analysis policy, which have one and two terms, respectively.
-Our work concentrates on expression-related properties, and thus, the domain of the terms in relations is set to contain expressions, string values, and integer values.
+As shown in Fig.~\ref{fig:syntax}, \emph{an analysis policy is a set of Datalog rules that solve a specific static program analysis problem via divide-by-conquer.} Each Datalog rule derives a specific relation in its \emph{head} (i.e., its left hand), namely an \emph{intensional relation}, from the relations in its \emph{body} (i.e., its right hand).
+Unlike traditional Datalog, we introduce \emph{symbolic} and \emph{neural} relations depicting syntactic and semantic properties, respectively, which appear in the body of a rule.
+An \emph{output relation} is an intensional relation that indicate the desired property and can not appear in the body of the rules which do not derive it.
+In this work, we only consider unary and binary relations and target expression-related properties, which can formulate most common program properties in static program analysis.
+Hence, the domain of the terms is set to contain expressions, string values, and integer.
 Here, string values can encode the string representations of expressions, while integer values indicate program lines.
 Without the loss of expressiveness, we restrict the number of neural relations in the rule to be at most one.
-Other rules can be transformed into multiple rules conforming to our syntax by introducing several intermediate intensional relations.
+Other rules can be transformed into multiple rules conforming to our syntax by introducing intermediate intensional relations.